 Removing or reducing these risk factors can make the home environment safer for everyone and reduce the risk of a fall occurring.

 How can I assist older adults to make their home safer?

-If an older adult is at risk of falling and you think their home may be unsafe, refer them to an occupational therapist for a home assessment.
-There are many organisations that can assist with assistive equipment or home assessments, including; Occupational Therapy Australia, Independent Living Centre, Aged Care Assessment Teams and Silver Chain.
+If an older adult is at risk of falling and you think their home may be unsafe, refer them to an Occupational Therapist for a home assessment.
+There are many organisations that can assist with assistive equipment or home assessments, including; Occupational Therapy Australia and Indigo Solutions.

 Personal alarms are small devices worn by older adults that, in the event of a fall, alert a trained operator at (the devices) monitoring service centre.
 Personal alarms are often a small pendant worn like a necklace or a fall/motion detector worn around the neck or at the hip.
 If the individual falls and requires assistance they can press a button on the pendant and a call is made directly to the devices emergency centre.
 Some alarms have technology that detects the occurrence of falls and if the person has remained on the ground.

 The operator will speak directly with the individual to assess the situation, whilst also accessing their medical history, to determine the appropriate response.
 A nominated family member, friend, neighbour or ambulance service will then be contacted to assist.
 Aside from the ambulance service, nominated contact people require a key to enter the home.
 Monitoring service centres operate 24 hours a day, seven days a week.

 Indigo Solutions can be contacted for more information regarding personal alarm providers.